shauryashaurya/ML_Intro/readme.md

 You can start with the empty notebook, follow the tutorial and end up with the solution.
 Or you get one notebook, you create a new one in Jupyter and follow the one here.
 The notebooks in the repo will be clearly marked and the names would be self explanatory.
+## You'll need
+- A computer with atleast 16 Gb of RAM
+- Access to the internet
+- Anaconda installed on your machine: prefer a [64-bit, Python 3.x download from here](https://www.anaconda.com/download/)
+- Datasets that we need for each of the exercises are listed [here](dataset-references.md)

 # ML vs AI - a quick rant
 I come across this question again and again.
 IMO, _this is a perfectly useless classification, reserved for sales decks and management retreats.
 If you really are one of those who want to get to work, ignore this._